zen-audio-player/zen-audio-player.github.io/bower_components/plyr/readme.md

 Oh and yes, it works with Bootstrap.

 ## Changelog
-Check out the [changelog](changelog.md) to see what's been new with Plyr.
+Check out the [changelog](changelog.md) to see what's new with Plyr.

 ## Planned Development
+- Streaming
 - Playback speed
 - Playlists
 - Multiple language captions (with selection)